YugantDhoble/FinancePeer-Backend/README.md

 - Login
 - Signup
 - Upload a json file & then save the data in database
-- Fetch all saved data.
+- Fetch all saved data

 | Request | Route | Accepted Data |
 | ------ | ------ | ------------- |